helmless/helmless/CONTRIBUTING.md

 ## ❓ Questions?

-If you have any questions, please reach out to us on [Discord](https://discord.gg/sT5AS7G4).
+If you have any questions, please reach out to us on the [Discussion Forum](https://github.com/helmless/helmless/discussions).